stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 where $\mathbb{1}$ is the indicator function, $A^{N \times 4 \times 3}$ is the tensor of predicted backbone atom positions, $\hat{A}$ is the ground truth, and $D^{N \times N \times 4 \times 4}$ is the tensor containing all pairwise distances between four heavy atoms $a$, $b$ of the residues $i$, $j$, i.e. $D_{ijab} = \left|\left|A_{ia} - A_{jb} \right|\right\|$.

 The intuition behind inclusion of these auxiliary losses is that it helps the model to produce more physically plausible proteins and decrease the number of chain breaks, as well as the amount of steric clashes.
 Essentially, this mechanism improves the fine-grained characteristics of protein geometry.
-These auxiliary losses, weighted by $\lambda_{aux} = 0.25$, are only active during the initial phase of the flow, specifically when the time variable $t < 0.25$ and the fine-grained characteristics emerge.
+These auxiliary losses, weighted by $\lambda_{aux} = 0.25$, are only active during the later phase of the flow, specifically when the time variable $t < 0.25$ and the fine-grained characteristics emerge.

 The complete loss function is therefore a weighted sum of the primary flow-matching objective and these conditional auxiliary losses: